 “Maybe one day someone will make a synthetic reed that will allow me to stop relying so much on cane reeds.”

-This is something I’ve repeated a lot over the last few years.
-Some well-known brands were made known to me but I rejected them for several reasons.
-The main thing being that none of them compared well enough to cane reeds for me to make the switch.
+This is something I’ve said over the last decade.
+Some well-known synthetic brands were made known to me but I couldn’t make the switch.

-Just recently at the NAMM show Harry Hartman introduced me to his full line of Fiberreeds.
-The biggest surprise was his brand new one called the Carbon Onyx Fiberreed.
-Blowing through the entire line I settled on two, the new Carbon Onyx and the Hemp.
+At the NAMM show Harry Hartman introduced me to his full line of Fiberreeds.
+The biggest surprise was his new one called the Carbon Onyx Fiberreed.
+Blowing through the entire Fiberreed line I settled on two; the new Carbon Onyx and the Hemp.

-I’ve been very happy using these two reeds and still haven’t had the need to pull out the old Vandorens yet!
-It’s been a pleasant surprise and relief to not have to rely on boxes of cane reeds. – Johnny Ferreira
+Been very happy using these two reeds and still haven’t had the need to pull out the

 Order Your Fiberreeds Here: